Phone-GWP-group

 It is also common to print Correx® using screen printing.

 This process involves forcing ink through a mesh screen onto the surface.
-Making certain areas of the screen resistant to the printing ink effectively creates a stencil and blocks the ink from transferring to the substrate.
+Making certain areas of the screen resistant to printing ink effectively creates a stencil and prevents ink from transferring to the substrate.
 This, in turn, creates the required design.

 What is Correx® used for?